maniekes/oh-to-png/README.md

 # web2png

+`Web2PNG` is a lightweight web server that captures and serves web pages as PNG images, enabling easy integration with devices or systems that require static image representations of dynamic web content.

+## Background

 I have a few EspHome devices that display weather, home status, temperatures, etc. While I enjoy using EspHome, I find creating graphical interfaces with C/YAML/LVGL tedious and overly complex, especially for read-only panels.
 Instead, I prefer designing a clean and aesthetically pleasing interface using HTML/CSS/JS elsewhere and then simply loading it